 All right, but how much is a yard of dirt?

 Once you know the total weight of soil you have to buy, you won't have to worry about overspending on this material.
 But how much exactly will you spend?
 How much is a yard of dirt?
 Our dirt calculator can also help you with that - all you have to do is enter the price of topsoil (per unit of mass, such as tonne, or per unit of volume, for example, cubic yard).
-The calculator will display the total cost of the soil you need.
+The calculator will then display the total cost of the soil you need.
 Now it's the time to begin planning the plant spacing!

 Dirt calculator - how to estimate garden soil quantity?